 Item Uncertainties Effect of actual results differ from assumptions.
 Private Debt Private debt investments are valued at fair value in accordance with British Venture Capital Association guidelines.
 These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-Private debt investments are valued at £65.150m (£52.510m: 2021/22) in the financial statements.
+Private debt investments are valued at £63,974m (£65.150m: 2022/23) in the financial statements.
 There is a risk that this investment may be under or overstated in the accounts.
+Further details are shown in note 14a if actual results differ from assumptions.
 Infrastructure The Pension Fund contains investments in infrastructure funds. that are classified within the financial statements as level 3 investments.
 The final realised value of those funds may differ slightly from the valuations presented in the accounts as detailed in note 14a.
-The value of these investments are £63.405.726m (£54.726m: 2021/22).
+The value of these investments are £63,331m (£63.405m: 2022/23).
+Further details are shown in note 14a if actual results differ from assumptions.